Your skull is made up of

 - flat cheekbones

-Misaligned teeth caused by a recessed maxilla can cause symptoms such as:
+Misaligned teeth due to a recessed maxilla can cause symptoms such as:

 The bone structure of your face is largely determined by genetic factors.
-Studies looking at the facial shape of twins estimate that about
+A

-Recession can range from mild to severe and may not be accompanied by any other medical issues.
+Recession can range from mild to severe.
+It may not be accompanied by any other medical issues.
 In some cases, underdevelopment of the maxilla may be a symptom of an underlying medical condition.
 Multiple syndromes and craniofacial conditions have recessed maxilla as a component.

 A recessed maxilla can be treated with orthodontic headgear, dermal fillers, or surgery.